abwahab5095/Python-Browser-Password-Stealer/README.md

 Python-Browser-Password-Stealer is a Python based Script that can fetch these informations

 - ✨ fetch Credit Cards Data ✨
-- ✨ fetch Decrypt Encrypted Passwords Data ✨
+- ✨ fetch  Encrypted Passwords And Decrypt Them ✨
 - ✨ fetch Bookmarks Data ✨

 # Installation